 Occurred: May 2021

-A United Nations report suggests military drones are likely to have autonomously attacked human targets in Libya during a conflict in March 2020.
+A United Nations report suggested Kargu-2 military drones are likely to have autonomously attacked Libyaโs Haftar Armed Forces during a conflict in March 2020.
+The UN report referred to the drone as a "lethal autonomous weapon".

 Operator: Government of Libya